flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

     $ echo {01..10}
     01 02 03 04 05 06 07 08 09 10

-There\'s a chapter of Bash 4 brace expansion changes at [the end of this article](#new_in_bash_4.0).
+There's a chapter of Bash 4 brace expansion changes at [the end of this article](#new_in_bash_4.0).

 Similar to the expansion using stringlists, you can add prefix and